MilosDamjanovic/fon-clj-movie-app/README.md

 **About start application and path to database:**

-> When starting the application we need to start the docker container.
+> When starting the application we need to start the docker container image configured in the `docker-compose.yml`.

 ```sh
 sudo docker-compose up